Middle School Options

 Private Middle Schools

-Many TIS graduates go on to private middle schools with advanced language programs or flexibility to move children ahead in language.
+Many ISP graduates go on to private middle schools with advanced language programs or flexibility to move children ahead in language.
 Application deadlines are often in February, although they may be earlier.
 Many schools require items which you must start planning for in the fall: